 What is pork loin?

 Pork loin often goes by many names.
 However similar they are, it should not be confused with pork tenderloin.
 The most accurate name for pork loin would be pork loin roast.
-The loin can be a tough muscle found along the back of the pig, on either side of the backbone.
-It runs down from the shoulder to the hind leg.
-As such, this is one of the largest cuts on the pig.
+Pork loin is the tough muscle found along the back of the hog, on either side of the backbone.
+Running from the shoulder to the hind leg, it’s one of the largest pork cuts you can buy.

 What does it taste like?